aberhamm/cabernai-web/apps/strapi/README.md

 docker compose up -d db

 # run Strapi in docker and connect to same network.
 In docker-compose.yml there is a "db_network" network already defined, so you don't need to create it manually again, but just reference it in this run command
-docker run -it --rm --name strapi -p 1337:1337 --env-file apps/strapi/.env --network=dev-templates_db_network strapi:latest
+docker run -it --rm --name strapi -p 1337:1337 --env-file .env --network=dev-templates_db_network strapi:latest

 # For production deployment, the root .env file is used instead:
 # docker run -it --rm --name strapi -p 1337:1337 --env-file .env --network=dev-templates_db_network strapi:latest